Kevin-AC/FrontendMentorChallenges/README-template.md

-# Frontend Mentor - Social media dashboard with theme switcher solution
+# Frontend Mentor - Pricing component with toggle solution

-This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
+This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents